 One of the things that works so well in Flux is its marked inner consistency despite the wild, constant shifts in temperament and tempo.
 Far from schizophrenic, they come across rather as brisk progressions through a series of discrete but interconnected trains of thought.
 Kay’s writing is entirely conventional, but highly effective; there’s a superb sense of balance and many’s the time it sounds as though far more than just five instruments are playing.
 If Flux is typical of Kay’s music, it would be good to hear more.

-Flux was commissioned by the New Music Players, and this recording of the world première—which took place in November 2006, subsequently broadcast in May 2008—was given by them under the direction of Roger Montgomery.
+Flux was commissioned by the New Music Players and the world première, which took place in November 2006, was given by them under the direction of Roger Montgomery.